kchiragowni/spfx-jquerytabs/README.md

-## j-query-tabs
+## jQuery Tabs

-This is where you include your web part docs.
+This is a SharePoint Framework Client side webapart for jQuery Tabs with data pulling from the SharePoint list.

 ### Building the code